utplanets/PHY224PythonReview/_episodes/20-wrap.md

 - "Python supports a large community within and outwith research."
 ---

-Leslie Lamport once said, "Writing is nature's way of showing you how sloppy your thinking is."
-The same is true of programming: many things that seem obvious when we're thinking about them turn out to be anything but when we have to explain them precisely.

 ## Python supports a large community within and outwith research.

 *   The [Python 3 documentation](https://docs.python.org/3/) covers the core language